Very Berry Smoothie Recipe: Easy and Delicious

 Researchers in Finland found that berries were associated with less risk of developing type 2 diabetes.
 Men who consumed the most berries were 35% less likely to develop the disease.

 Actually, even with their higher sugar content, it’s smart to eat a variety of fruits and a couple servings each day.
 In general, fruits are associated with less chronic disease.
 Which is the best fruit, you ask?
 Well they each have a unique array of nutrients and phytonutrients, so go for a really big variety.
 Phytonutrients (aka phytochemicals) are health-boosting plant compounds.
-They may act as antioxidants, insulin sensitizers, anti-inflammatory compounds, anit-microbials, and more.
-If you want more on phytonutrients, take a look at A Guide to Phytochemicals on the website of the American Institute for Cancer Research.
+They may act as antioxidants, insulin sensitizers, anti-inflammatory compounds, anti-microbials, and more.

 Researchers aren’t sure why yogurt is associated with less type 2 diabetes, but it might be because of the probiotics.
 Or maybe it’s because people who grab a cup of yogurt for a snack aren’t digging into a bag of cookies.